 What documents are needed to establish my child’s U.S. citizenship (and apply for a Report of Birth, U.S. passport and SSN)?

 The following documents are required:

-- Evidence of the American parent’s physical presence in the U.S. for five years if only one parent is a U.S. citizen.
+- Evidence of the American parent’s physical presence in the U.S. for five years.

 - Confirmation of paternity if the father is the only U.S. citizen and the parents are not married.